DaphneOdera17/notes/README.md

 # notes
-🥸studying notes, such as 🤣algorithm
+🥸studying notes, such as algorithm, hexo, git and so on